Spontaneous symmetry-breaking in optomechanical cavity

+In the "asymmetric" state, i.e. at $t<t_0$, Eq.(\ref{GG}) results in an asymmetric field profiles.
+Now to within the accepted accuracy of calculations one finds

-respectively.
-The above relations clearly suggest that, below the critical value of $t$, there appears an onset of localization the modes into the two halves of the cavity.
+Notably, for the modes corresponding to $\mp$ in this equation, it implies $G_1^{+}\Rightarrow 0$ and $ G_2^{-}\Rightarrow 0 $ at $t\Rightarrow 0$, respectively, suggesting that, $t=t_0$, there appears an onset of localization of the modes into the halves of the cavity.
 It is also evident that these relations are qualitatively consistent with (\ref{decay22}).

-The spontaneous symmetry breaking revealed above in the mode decay rates and field profiles also manifests itself in the frequencies of the optical modes.
+The spontaneous symmetry breaking revealed above in the mode decay rates and field profiles also manifests itself in the mode frequencies.
 Since the spontaneous symmetry breaking occurs at $t=t_0 \ll 1$, the further analysis is done in the approximation of small $t$.
-Let us conceder the modes of a doublet, which at $t\rightarrow 0$ merge into a single mode with with frequency $\omega_0$ (evidently $e^{-2i\omega_0l/c}=1)$.
+Let us consider the modes of a doublet, which at $t\rightarrow 0$ merge into a single mode with frequency $\omega_0$ (evidently $e^{2i\omega_0l/c}=1)$.
 In the absence of dissipation one readily finds~\cite{jayich2008} for the frequencies of these modes

-However, the incorporation of the dissipation dramatically affects this result: Eqs.(\ref{solution1}) and (\ref{frequency}) imply that, at $t<t_0$, as was mentioned above, the doublet stays degenerate at finite $t$, i.e.
+However, the incorporation of the dissipation dramatically affects this result: Eqs.~(\ref{solution1}) and (\ref{frequency}) imply that, at $t<t_0$, as was mentioned above, the doublet stays degenerate at finite $t$, i.e. $ \omega_c=\omega_0 $, while at $t>t_0$,